Robert Mueller’s investigation shows aggressive approach

 “It’s quite rare and unusual that the crime-fraud exception would be used to overcome the attorney-client privilege,” said Notre Dame law professor and former federal prosecutor Jimmy Gurule.
 “It suggests that special counsel Mueller is taking a very aggressive approach, a very muscular approach, to uncover any and all evidence that can be used against targets of the investigation.”

-As part of Mr. Mueller’s probe, authorities conducted an early-morning raid of Mr. Manafort’s home over the summer and investigators are using information gleaned from “proactive cooperator” George Papadopoulos, who pleaded guilty under seal this month after his July arrest.
+As part of Mr. Mueller’s probe, authorities conducted an early morning raid of Mr. Manafort’s home over the summer and investigators are using information gleaned from “proactive cooperator” George Papadopoulos, who pleaded guilty under seal this month after his July arrest.

 Mr. Manafort and Mr. Gates stand accused of a scheme to provide lobbying services to a former pro-Russian government group in Ukraine, the European Centre for a Modern Ukraine, and former Ukrainian President Viktor Yanukovych’s Party of Regions.